 Homelessness takes many different forms and can be a really worrying time for those involved.
-At Malvern Hills District Council, we consider homelessness a priority and will support you if this is happening to you.
+We consider homelessness a priority and will support you if this is happening to you.

 The following pages will explain the help we can provide and what options may be open to you.

 If you want to speak to us about your housing situation, please Contact Housing.

 If you need to contact us out of hours in an emergency, you can contact us using our Out of office contact details.

 The Housing Options Team will provide a free and accessible Housing Advice Service for anyone who is worried about becoming homeless or is homeless already.
 There are also national organisations such as Shelter and NHAS (National Housing Advice Service) who can provide generic advice on homelessness.

 The Homelessness Reduction Act 2017 sets out that specified public bodies must refer people to the Local Authority who they believe to be homeless or threatened with homelessness within 56 days.
 These organisations include:

 - Youth offender institutions and youth offending teams